judasgutenberg/Esp8266_RemoteControl/README.md

 To expand the number of pins usable for remote control, you can add a slave Arduino with my slave software: https://github.com/judasgutenberg/Generic_Arduino_I2C_Slave and just add the I2C address to the device_type_feature record.

 This system is actually multi-user and supports multiple user accounts, each with multiple devices.
 Most of the microcontroller work is done and I am in the process of improving the interface for someone performing remote control.
+Until that is complete, here's an overview of how to set up control for a particular device:

+1. Connect the device to the ESP8266 somehow.
+Usually this involves a relay and a relay driver circuit such as the ULN2003 (there are lots of examples of this online, for example https://microcontrollerslab.com/relay-driver-circuit-using-uln2003/).
+2. Add a record to the device table to represent your particular ESP8266.
+At this point device_id and location_id are the same.
+Your ESP8266 will send that id to the server whenever it polls it to get updates on what values its pins should have.
+You will need to set locationId to this value in config.c before compiling the code for you ESP8266.
+3. Add a record to the device_type table describing your particular type of device (in this case, ESP8266).
+Details for this don't matter much.
+4. Add a record to the device_type_feature table describing the pin (mostly the pin number and perhaps the I2C address if it is on a slave).
+5. Add a record to the device_feature table describing the specific pin (here a human readable name would be useful).
+6. Now you can change the state of a particular ESP8266's pin by changing the state of the value column in the device_feature record.
+Make sure to set enabled to 1 as well.